 We’re a big fan of putting together a holiday ourselves.
 Although there’s definitely a place for package holidays, booking everything individually allows a lot more freedom and a lot of the time you can save money, meaning more spending money for your trip!
-Follow our complete guide to booking and planning a holiday yourself below, where you’ll learn booking and planning tips and tricks for everything from car hire to booking excursions.
+Follow our guide on the cheapest way to book a holiday below, where you’ll learn booking and planning tips and tricks for everything from car hire to booking excursions.

 Step 1: Flights

-Researching and booking your flights should be your first port of call.
+Researching and booking your flights should be your first port of call as the cheapest way to book a holiday.
 If you’re looking to visit a specific destination, you may not be able to fly there from your chosen airport without a layover elsewhere.
 The flight may also be too expensive, encouraging you to pick another destination.
 Fear not!
 There are some excellent comparison websites for finding cheap flights across the globe and this should be the place where you start looking.
 Check out:

 - Skyscanner (comparison website)

 - Scott’s Cheap Flights (a great website for finding bargain flight deals if you’re flexible on dates)

 - Holiday Pirates (another deal finding website for those traveling within a few months of booking)